jrihon/thesis/chapters/00_chapter/00_section_03.typ

 ==== Computational optimisations to MD simulations Performing MD simulations requires the necessary hardware to run these demanding calculations.
 When these simulations were gaining traction in the scientific fields (ca. 1980's), computational resources were limited.
-//especially considering the fact that these calculations have been around since at least the 1980's and optimisations were a necessity and not a luxury.
 To give some perspective, computers only had a single core CPU with a memory capacity (RAM) of 512 KiB to roughly 2 MiB at best.
 Nowadays, my five-year old laptop has six cores and a RAM capacity of about 12 GiB - 6000 times more than a common personal computer of that time.
 Presumably, a computational lab would have had slightly better resources.
 //These calculations require quite the resources to run, especially considering the fact that these calculations have been around since at least the 1980's and optimisations were a necessity and not a luxury.
 To give some perspective, computers only had a single core CPU with a memory capacity (RAM) of 512 KiB to roughly 2 MiB at best.
 Nowadays, my five-year old laptop has six cores and a RAM capacity of about 12 GiB - 6000 times more than a common personal computer of that time.
 Presumably, a computational lab would have had slightly better resources.